Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You have **:d20-adv: Advantage**{.d20} on **:d20-save: Constitution saving throws**{.d20} that you make to maintain your **:spell-conc: Concentration**.

 ###### Reactive Spell
-When a creature provokes an Opportunity Attack from you by leaving your reach, you can take a **:rsc-r: Reaction**{ .rsc } to cast a spell at the creature, rather than making an **:rsc-r: Opportunity Attack**{.rsc}.
+When a creature provokes an Opportunity Attack from you by leaving your reach, you can take a **:rsc-r: Reaction**{.rsc} to cast a spell at the creature, rather than making an **:rsc-r: Opportunity Attack**{.rsc}.
 The spell must have a casting time of one action and must target only that creature.

 ###### Somatic Components
 You can perform the Somatic components of spells even when you have weapons or a Shield in one or both hands.